MultiverseLearningProducts/swe/src/bootcamp/wk4/day3.md

 ## Assignment

-* Create Issues in your GitHub Project for all the tasks the team needs to complete based on the functional and non-functional requirements and your planning.
+* Start your Sprint planning but creating Issues in your GitHub Project for all the tasks the team needs to complete based on the functional and non-functional requirements and your planning.
 Place them onto your 'Kanban' board (i.e. your GitHub Project board).
+Ask your Product Owner (your coach) if you have any questions.
-* Plan a daily SCRUM standup for the next few days - work out a time which suits you are (as early as possible is best) and where you will each answer the 3 questions listed above
+* Plan a daily SCRUM standup for the next few days - work out a time which suits you are (as early as possible is best) and where you will each answer the 3 questions listed above.

 ----